 Pro-tip: freeze citrus cocktails without the ice.
 Only add ice at the time of serving.
 This prevents dilution and maintains the correct balance of flavors.

-For those who regularly entertain guests, ready-made cocktails are a smart choice.
+For those who regularly host guests, ready-made cocktails are a smart choice.
 They are professionally prepared and have a clear expiration date, so you never have to guess.
-Non-alcoholic cocktails are also available for guests who do not drink.
+Non-alcoholic cocktails are also available for guests who don't drink.

 How to check and serve fresh cocktails